hafizk9990/decentralized-crypto-exchange/README.md

 * **Public Trading History:** An option to see what trades public has made recently.

 * **Order Book:** An option to see all open public orders that can be filled by anyone.

+* **Candlestick Chart:** A chart that captures the opening, closing, high and low values of the trades for a specific currency pairt (market) at a specific hour.
+We implementd this using MOMENT library and APEX CHARTS library for React.js.